VCE Scholarships

 Awarded to students that perform at the highest academic level in the scholarship exam and show an exemplary aptitude at interview with the Principal.

-Awarded to students with talent and passion for the visual and/or performing arts.
-Students will be required to complete the academic exam, submit a portfolio, which may include references from current teachers/mentors, summary of recent participation and awards and where required an audition with the Head of Creative Arts.
+Awarded to students with strong academic ability and talent and passion in a range of interests.
+This may include the Performing Arts, Visual Art, and other co-curricular interests.
+General Excellence students are required to complete the academic exam and submit a portfolio, which may include references from current teachers/mentors, summary of recent participation and awards.
 Shortlisted candidates may be invited to submit a video audition or attend in-person.

-Awarded to students who are competing at a high level in their chosen sport.
+Awarded to students with strong academic ability who are also competing at State or National level in their chosen sport.
 Students will be required to complete the academic exam and submit a portfolio outlining recent participation and sporting awards and a reference from their current sports coach.
-Sport scholarships include but are not limited to the following sports: Aquatics (Swimming, Diving, Water Polo), Athletics & Cross Country, Australian Rules Football, Netball and Soccer.
+Sport Scholarships include but are not limited to the following sports: Aquatics (Swimming, Diving, Water Polo), Athletics & Cross Country, Australian Rules Football, Netball and Soccer.

 The Aline Darke Perpetual Scholarship assists students to access an education at Mentone Girls’ Grammar that they may otherwise not have been able to afford.
 Alumnae, Aline Darke OAM, generously contributed to the Scholarship Fund in the hope that girls with demonstrated academic potential and leadership skills could thrive from a quality education as she did.
 This scholarship is means tested and offers 100% remission of tuition fees.
 Families will be responsible for consolidated fees, uniform, textbooks and voluntary camps and activities.
 Students will be required to complete the academic exam and submit supporting documentation regarding financial circumstances.